kykim/kykim.github.com/source/_posts/2012-10-18-accessing-reminders-with-eventkit-part-3.markdown

     └── Feed Cat
 {% endcodeblock %}

 Looks good, but one more tweak.
 All the other commands use a reminder_id to identify which reminder to use.
-The identifier properties return a (GUID)[http://en.wikipedia.org/wiki/Globally_unique_identifier], which is great for programming purposes, but not so ideal for a command-line app.
-I just a simple integer index as the reminder_id. `printReminderLine` and `listCalendar` change to this.
+Recall, that I'm just printing a simple integer index as the reminder_id. `printReminderLine` and `listCalendar` change to this.

 {% codeblock lang:objc %}
 static void _printReminderLine(NSUInteger id, NSString *line, BOOL last, BOOL lastCalendar)